UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module8/module8_16.md

 Notes:

-Now we try to sort them but how do we sort the `month` column?
+Now we try to sort them, but how do we sort the `month` column?

 It now incorrectly sorts the rows by listing the October rows before September.